Kander’s Candor: The Future of the Democratic Party?

 His appeal, as is usually the case, lies in what he says and the way in which he says it.
 His message, as delivered at a 2017 winter DNC meeting, is simple—incredibly simple: “The thing about telling the truth about what you believe is that it works.”
 His argument is that to succeed in an election, you just need to have a convincing argument and stick to it.
-Kander has been using this tactic for more than a decade, and while it may seem like glaringly obvious advice, he may be seizing an opportunity to come to the fore, articulating the strategy as a direct counter-reaction to the defeat of what many considered the unpopular, scattered, and pandering Clinton campaign.
+Kander has been using this tactic for more than a decade, and while it may seem like glaringly obvious advice, he may be seizing an opportunity to come to the fore, articulating the strategy as a direct counter-reaction to the recent defeat of the unpopular, scattered, and pandering Clinton campaign.

 It all started in his first race, when the Kander, the nervous underdog, ended up blurting out to a voter who clearly disagreed with him, “Well, you know, this is just what I believe, I’m just trying to do the right thing, and you probably don’t agree, but that’s where I’m at.”
 As he started for the next door, the voter replied, “That’s fair—I’ll vote for you, and you can put a sign in my yard if you want.”

 From then on, as Kander himself says, he became “addicted to having an honest conversation with voters.”
 And as a result of this uncomplicated strategy, he has won races he was not supposed to win.
 Kander had far greater electoral success in Missouri than Obama did in 2012, winning a whole ten more percentage points then him, and he scored sixteen more points than Hillary Clinton did in 2016.
 He lost to incumbent Roy Blunt by a nail-biting three points, and he did it by openly telling voters in a red state that “when they lift up people they don’t know, then it matters for them too.”